MySQL® settings

 Character set server

-used by the MySQL® cluster when working with data and exchanging information with MySQL® clients.
-This choice affects the performance of SQL functions for manipulating strings and other features.The default value is
+the MySQL® cluster uses for processing data and communicating with MySQL® clients.
+It also determines how SQL string functions and other features work.The default value is

 . -